Troubleshooting audio playback & AirPod issues (iOS, macOS)

 2. Enable Mute music while dictating.

-When enabled, Flow mutes all audio on your default output device when you start dictating and restores your previous audio state when you stop.
-If audio was already muted before dictation, it stays muted.
-The mute only activates if audio is already playing when you begin dictating.
-This setting is off by default on Mac and on by default on Windows.
+When enabled, Flow mutes audio on your default output device when you start dictating and restores it when you stop.
+The mute only activates if audio is already playing when you begin; audio that was already muted stays muted.

 Dictate a test phrase while music is playing.
 If the music pauses and your transcription is accurate, the setting is working.